Policy Transmission Framework and Market Repricing

 Transmission is rarely immediate because economic systems process change through layers of delay.
 Fiscal measures move through budgets, agencies, and disbursement mechanisms.
 Monetary changes move through funding markets, bank balance sheets, and refinancing schedules.
 Shocks move through contracts, inventories, pricing decisions, and labor adjustment.
 What seems immediate at the announcement level often appears only gradually in realized activity.

 Lags matter because they change interpretation.
 There is often a delay between recognition of a problem, implementation of a response, and the moment when that response materially alters spending, credit, hiring, or inflation.
 Markets may react early to expectations, but the economic adjustment itself can remain incomplete for months.
-A framework helps separate the existence of a channel from the speed of its pass-through.
+A framework helps separate the existence of a channel from the speed of its pass-through, which is why policy lag is central to interpretation.

 Exposure also differs across sectors and balance sheets.
 Households with low debt and ample savings absorb tighter conditions differently from those reliant on revolving credit or variable-rate borrowing.
 Firms with strong margins and long-dated financing respond differently from businesses exposed to short-term funding or imported input costs.
 The same nominal policy move can therefore have uneven effects across the economy and across markets.